matinbahador/calculator/README.md

 # calculator

-simple calculator code with functions for beginners
+**simple calculator code with functions for beginners**

+along with two inputs and five operators